 Whether the dismissal in such a case is or is not unfair dismissal is a separate question.

 There is a fine line between a situation where the employee's new job is the same as his original full-time job saves that certain terms and conditions of employment have been altered.
 This is for the tribunal to decide.

-Service before a person's 18th birthday does not count for statutory redundancy pay calculations.
-This is one of the few differences between calculations of basic award on unfair dismissal and of statutory redundancy pay.
+Service before a person's 18th birthday does not count in pay calculations.
+This is one of the few differences between calculations of basic award based on unfair dismissal and those based on statutory redundancy pay.

-Similarly, an employee made redundant after his 65th birthday does not qualify for statutory redundancy pay.
+Similarly, an employee made redundant after his 65th birthday does not qualify for this type of statutory pay.

 An employee who unreasonably refuses reinstatement, or an offer of suitable alternative employment, in either case to be available within four weeks of his dismissal, will not be entitled to statutory redundancy pay.

-However, if an employer has alternative work available but does not offer it to the redundant employee, the redundancy dismissal of that employee may well be unfair dismissal entitling the employee to compensation greater than he would get as redundancy pay.
+However, if an employer has alternative work available but does not offer it to the redundant employee, the dismissal of that employee may well be unfair, entitling the employee to compensation greater than he would get as redundancy pay.

 Local Authority staff and other public sector employees who are not civil servants are eligible for statutory redundancy pay under normal rules and are eligible for special treatment under Local Government Regulations.

-Special provision is made to preserve statutory redundancy pay rights of public sector employees, including local authority staff, if their employment is transferred from one public sector employer to another as they cannot take the benefit of the associated employer rules which apply in the private sector.
+Special provision is made to preserve statutory redundancy pay rights of public sector employees, including local authority staff, if their employment is transferred from one public sector employer to another, as they cannot take the benefit of the associated employer rules that apply in the private sector.